Pawleys Island, Litchfield get high marks in poll of state beachgoers

 The beach communities of the Hammock Coast are often cited as some of the best not only in South Carolina but in the nation and, even, the world.

-Just last month, Pawleys Island ranked second in Garden & Gun magazine’s Favorite Southern Beach Town.
+In May 2021, Pawleys Island ranked second in Garden & Gun magazine’s Favorite Southern Beach Town.
 In 2020, Tripadvisor, the world’s largest travel platform, named Litchfield Beach in the Top 10 of America’s Best Beaches.”
 And Murrells Inlet, where the beach can be accessed at Huntington Beach State Park, has been recognized as one of America’s best, as well.

 Garden & Gun is certainly not the first magazine to put Pawleys Island in the spotlight for best beach town.
 Southern Living named Pawleys Island one of the South’s Best Beach Towns in 2019, saying, “Atlantic-facing Pawleys Island isn’t far from such popular Grand Strand destinations as Myrtle Beach and Murrells Inlet, but it’s a quieter getaway, known for cypress cottages and those famous hammocks.
 There’s no shortage of good food and drink, not to mention water recreation of every description.
 Beautiful Brookgreen Gardens is just a 10-minute drive away.”